 "None of the doctors were sure what was going on.
 At first I was told it was depression, but then I suffered paranoia and incredible aggressive mood swings and kept repeating the same things and concentrating on little details.
 When I saw the film, it gave me reassurance that I hadn't been making it up or had been a really manipulative person.
 But that I had an actual mental disease."

 This poignant opening sequence essentially allowed Clara to better flesh out her own experiences, showing a character who was paranoid and destructive, constantly consumed by insignificant minutiae.
 In the film Pat craves his wedding video; in real life, Clara lay awake at night, disturbed by not being in possession of her passport.
 But does she think such scenes could be valuable tools for initiating discussion about mental health in the classroom?

-An article published in the BMJ back in 2004 also found that films may educate the public through "challenging and changing beliefs, clarifying values, and debunking commonly held stereotypes."
-So even if some films (say, One Flew Over the Cuckoo's Nest) have played a part in perpetuating certain myths about mental health, frequently in the guise of stock characters, it may be possible that, by analyzing and challenging those cinematic myths, and by looking at how we respond to those with mental illnesses, we can help demolish the stigma, debunk stereotypes, and encourage change.
+An article published in the BMJ back in 2004 also found that films may educate the public through "…challenging and changing beliefs, clarifying values, and debunking commonly held stereotypes".
+So even if some films (say, One Flew Over the Cuckoo's Nest) have played a part in perpetuating certain myths about mental health, frequently in the guise of stock characters, it may be possible that, by analysing and challenging those cinematic myths, and by looking at how we respond to those with mental illnesses, we can help demolish the stigma, debunk stereotypes and encourage change.